5.2 Graduate research roles and responsibilities

 3.11 In relation to supervisors, the head of academic unit:

-- a. is required to appropriately manage supervision workload within their academic unit, ensuring that all supervisors have the workload capacity to undertake their role, and will not exceed supervision load limits as defined under the Graduate Research Supervisor Accreditation and Re-accreditation Procedure.
+- a. is required to appropriately manage supervision workload within their academic unit, ensuring that all supervisors have the workload capacity to undertake their role, and will not exceed supervision load limits as defined under the Graduate Research Student Supervision Policy and Procedure.

-- b. actively performance manage, mentor and develop supervisors within their academic unit in accordance with clause 64 of the Monash University Enterprise Agreement (Academic and Professional Staff) 2014 (or equivalent provisions at Monash offshore campuses/teaching locations) and supporting Monash policies and procedures.
+- b. actively performance manage, mentor and develop supervisors within their academic unit in accordance with the requirement of the Monash University Enterprise Agreement (or the equivalent for Monash offshore campuses/teaching locations) and supporting Monash policies and procedures.